Juniper/contrail-operator/deploy/openshift/README.md

 ```
 Under *CONTRAIL_VERSION* field enter proper Contrail container build tag, available in the hub.juniper.net/contrail-nightly registry.

+**NOTE** Do not specify the *-rhel* suffix in the build tag, it will be appended automatically where needed.

 *DOCKER_CONFIG* is configuration for registry secret to hub.juniper.net/contrail-nightly
 Set *DOCKER_CONFIG* to registry secret with proper data in base64.